adliance/AzureBlobSimulator/README.md

 For now, only "read" operations are supported, but it's planned to allow basic create/update operations (for example, create containers or upload blobs).

-Please note that the Azure Storage Manager is doing a lot of stuff under the hood, like using SAS-URLs for downloading blobs.
-This is not supported yet in this tool, but it supports the official `Azure.Storage.Blobs` SDK and all unit tests use this SDK.
+Please note that the Azure Storage Manager performs many operations behind the scenes.
+While some features are not yet supported, the tool fully supports the official Azure.Storage.Blobs SDK, and all unit tests rely on this SDK.

 ## Supported operations
 - Get account properties
 - List containers
 - Get container properties
-- List blobs in container
+- List blobs in a container
 - Get blob properties
 - Download blob
 - Upload blobs
+- Support SAS-URLs for all supported operations

 In addition, health check endpoints `/health` and `/health/<container_name>` are available to check if the service in general, and specific containers are available.